esa/dcgp.js/README.md

 - Assumes that WASM functions are not called before initialization has finished.

 ## Development
 Anyone is welcome to help progress and improve this library.
 Tasks can be found in the [dcgp.js project](https://github.com/mikeheddes/dcgp.js/projects/1).
-If your problem/task is not in the tasks then feel free to create an new issue explaining your problem/task.
+If your problem/task is not in the tasks, feel free to create a new issue explaining your problem/task.